-- 1. Select 'Open Data File' and then select the file you want to view. - A window will open showing the data on a graph.
+- 1. Select "Open Data File" and then select the file you want to view. - A window will open showing the data on a graph.
 Time is displayed along the bottom axis.
 Centibars of tension is on the left side axis.
-Temperature, and other scales, are displayed on the right side axis.
-Switch closure and rain data display in bar format. - You can change the time scale by selecting one of the default choices or entering a value and pressing the 'Set Number of Days' button.
-Move the sliding bar at the bottom to view all areas of the graph. - 4.
-If 'Standard Range' is selected under Centibar Scale, then the Y axis for tension readings will be limited to 0 100 centibars (kilopascals).
+Temperature, and other scales, are displayed on the right side axis. - 3.
+You can change the time scale by selecting one of the default choices or entering a value and pressing the "Set Number of Days" button.
+Move the sliding bar at bottom to view all areas of the graph. - 4.
+If "Standard Range" is selected under Centibar Scale, then the Y axis for tension readings will be limited to 0 100 centibars (kilopascals).
 This can be manually overwritten in the boxes which show the 0 and the 100 to any scale between 0 to 239.
-If you select Automatically Scale, the range will be from the lowest to the highest readings in the file.
+If you select Automatically Scale, then the range will be from the lowest to the highest readings in the file.
 Changing the range can help you zoom in on portions of the graph for better detail.
-The scale can be reversed by selecting the 'Descending Scale' box. - 5.
-Similarly, the ranges for Temperature can be selected.
-If you do not want to show temperature data.
-Select 'Hide Temp Scale.' - The background for the graph can be configured using the 'Background' menu.
+The scale can be reversed by selecting the "Descending Scale" box. - Similarly, the ranges for Temperature can be selected.
+Also "Hide Temp Scale" can be selected if you do not want to show temperature data. - 6.
+The background for the graph can be configured using the "Background" menu.
 Colors or black & white with line identifiers can be selected.
-Options for gridlines and On/Off data display are available. - 7.
-The data in the display can be printed by selecting Print from the choices in the 'File' pull down menu.
-Selecting Landscape format in your printer's setup will provide a larger printed graph. - The graph can be saved to your computer's clipboard by holding down the 'Alt' key and then pressing the 'Print Screen' key.
-Once it is saved onto the clipboard, you can Paste it into another program. - Individual graph lines can be turned on and off by selecting 'Show' and 'Hide' in the legend.
-They can also be highlighted bold by clicking on the color bar in the legend, or left and right clicking directly on the graph lines. - 10.
-Selected sensors may be averaged by selecting them individually in the 'Average' box in the legend and then clicking 'Apply Average Settings.'
-Selecting 'Hide sensors included in averages' will display only the average. - 11.
-Threshold lines can be shown on the graph for 'too wet' and 'too dry' reference points. - 12.
+Also, options for gridlines and On/Off switch data display are available. - 7.
+The data in the display can be printed by selecting Print from the choices in the "File" pull down menu.
+Selecting Landscape format in your printer's setup will provide a larger printed graph. - The graph can also be saved to your computer's clipboard by holding down the "Alt" key and then pressing the "Print Screen" key.
+Once it is saved onto the clipboard, you can Paste it into another program. - Individual graph lines can be turned on and off by selecting "Show" and "Hide" in the legend.
+They can also be highlighted bold by clicking on the color bar in the legend, or left and right clicking directly on the graph lines - 10.
+Selected sensors may be averaged by selecting them individually in the "Average" box in the legend and then clicking "Apply Average Settings."
+Selecting "Hide sensors included in averages" will display only the average. - 11.
+Threshold lines can be shown on the graph for "too wet" and "too dry" reference points. - 12.
 Your viewing options can be saved under File: Save Graph Layout.
 This way every time you open a data file, it will appear with your saved format. - 13.
 You will notice as you move the cursor, that crosshair lines give you references to both axes.
-When the cursor is close to a graphed line, the date/time and value will be displayed for that position in the boxes labeled 'Crosshair Position.'
+In addition, when the cursor is close to a graphed line, the date/time and value will be displayed for that position in the boxes labeled "Crosshair Position."
 Note that you have to select the sensor type in the Date/time box to obtain the appropriate value.